 What you need to know about patents

-During the application process, patent specifications are published 18 months after the earliest filing.
-The publications contain the claims as filed.
-Sometimes the claims are written much more broadly than is actually patentable.
+In the countries where the patents analysed in this landscape were filed, patent specifications are published 18 months after the earliest filing.
+The publications contain the claims of the application as filed.
+Often, the claims in the application are written much more broadly than is actually patentable.
 As the application is examined by a patent office and claim language negotiated, the claims may shrink in scope.
-In contrast, the specification of a granted patent will usually be the same as when filed; new matter is not allowed to be added to the text after it is filed.
+The specification of a granted patent will usually be the same as when published, but it also may change as the result of a successful opposition or re-examination.

 A patent is awarded by the government of a country and is valid only within its territorial boundaries.
 To obtain a patent that is valid in a particular country, a request must be made in that country’s patent office.